December 4, 2012, Posted by admin in Abruzzo, Baked Goods, Cakes & Cupcakes, dolci, Food, Food & Groceries, Pescara, Recipe

 Separate the eggs and whisk the whites stiff.

-Whip egg yolks and sugar white and blend in ground almonds, flour, corn starch and grated marzipan
+Whisk egg yolks and sugar until white, and fold in ground almonds, flour, corn starch and grated marzipan

 Melt the butter in a casserole and pour it into the cake mixture